 72 Hours in Reykjavik with Kids

 At Perlan, kids can explore a real ice cave made from hundreds of tons of local snow.
 Photo courtesy of Perlan

 Iceland‘s capital, Reykjavik, is a compact, inviting and extremely safe Nordic destination that makes for a fantastic long weekend.
 A mere 5-hour nonstop flight from New York and Boston, it is a perfect spot for a relatively short holiday that will leave you and your family feeling refreshed and in awe of Iceland’s abundant natural beauty.
-This 72-hour itinerary lends itself to appreciating all the Reykjavik area has to offer at a leisurely pace — and if you have more time, use this as a jumping-off point to explore further regions of the country.
+This 72-hour itinerary lends itself to appreciating all the Reykjavik area has to offer at a leisurely pace — and if you have more time, use it as a jumping-off point to explore further regions of the country.

+72 Hours in Reykjavik with Kids